Evertz/bru/README.md

 # Bazel Build Dashboard

-Build dashboard and service for consuming the [Build Event Protocol](https://docs.bazel.build/versions/master/build-event-protocol.html) and displaying meaningful information about a Bazel build or test invocation.
-It can display information about a previous or currently running invocation.
+Build dashboard and service for consuming the [Build Event Protocol](https://docs.bazel.build/versions/master/build-event-protocol.html) and displaying information about a Bazel build or test invocation, supporting historical or inflight builds.

 ![](./docs/test-running.png)